-3.2 Hick's law
+3.2 Hick's Law

 Graph showing Hick's Law: a curved red line rising steeply then flattening, illustrating that response time increases logarithmically as the number of options grows.